-Take charge of your health – it’s already March 2017!
+Take charge of your health – and where has the New Year gone already?!

 The next bites of food that you eat, well, they really matter!
 And your next footsteps are so important at tightening up your muscles and waistline!

 National Nutrition Month is under way, and we want you to be part of it now!
 Here are the tidbits you need to know!

 1. Fermented Foods.
 Lactofermentation occurs when natural bacteria consume starch and sugar, creating lactate.
 Digestion is enhanced, nutrients are preserved, and the following are produced: beneficial enzymes, B vitamins, omega-3 fatty acids, and probiotics (and no, probiotics didn’t originate in a commercial pill).
 Immunity is improved; probiotics aid pathogen-induced antibody production (80% of our immune system is in the gut).
 Fermented foods last long, taste great, and have been used for centuries: sauerkraut, cabbage, pickles, yogurt, kimchi, and kefir.
 Eat small amounts of fermented foods with each meal, and vary the source for up to 100 times more probiotics than supplements!

 2. Exercise.
 The US Department of Health and Human Resources set the following physical activity guidelines (PAG): at least 150 min moderate-intensity, or 75 min vigorous-intensity aerobic activity per week (or a combination of both), with 2 days/week of muscle-strengthening.
 A 2017 PLoS One study by Schroeder et al showed more beneficial cardiac outcomes and a slimmer waistline with over 1 year of membership.
 Smaller waistlines over age 40 can be associated with less chronic metabolic syndrome, diabetes, and heart attack.
 So let’s get seriously motivated, shall we?